-- 16. When finished, SaberCopy performs the compare, and the line turns green to verify the target matches the source. - 17.
+- 16. When finished, SaberCopy performs the compare and the line turns green to verify the target matches the source. - 17.
 We can review the contents of our new message by clicking on the File Explorer button (circled in red). - 18.
-This new message can now be used as a source for loading other players, like the Companion or E Series, that can support multiple Channel folders.
+This new message can now be used as a source for loading other players, like the Companion, that can support multiple Channel folders.

-10: File verification
+9: File verification